COCCYDYNIA

 What is Coccydynia?

-The term “Coccydynia” simply refers to any kind of long lasting pain or discomfort in the tailbone.
+The term “Coccydynia” refers to any long-lasting pain or discomfort in the tailbone.

-While the colloquial term “tailbone” adequately describes the area at the bottom of the spine.
-However, medical professionals know it by the official name, The Coccyx (pronounced Cox-icks).
-Patients will feel Coccydynia as pain localized to the area that tends to get worse while sitting.
+The colloquial term “tailbone” adequately describes the area at the bottom of the spine.
+However, medical professionals know it by its official name, the Coccyx (pronounced “Kox-icks”).
+Patients with coccydynia typically experience pain localized to the coccyx area, which tends to worsen when sitting.

 The ultimate symptom of Coccydynia results in pain and tenderness in the area of the bone just above the buttocks, the area most associated with Lumbago.